 If a victim comes to you here are some things you can say instead of victim-shaming (intentionally or unintentionally):

 “Is there anything I can do?”

 “Thank you for sharing this with me; I know how hard it must be to talk about.”

 “Do you need to talk to someone about this?”

 Never, ever ask the victim questions like “What were you wearing?”
 I often tell people that if I walk down the street naked, it is not an invitation to have sex with me and it is certainly not consent.

 I have also learned that rapists will often use alcohol to make their victims more vulnerable, much like in my case.
 Women are also taught from a young age to be lady-like and to avoid making others uncomfortable.
 Ever wonder why women are known to apologize more often?
 We are taught to put everyone else’s comfort above our own, just like I did when my friend was trying to protect me at the bar.
 I didn’t want to disrupt everyone’s night at the bar.
 I didn’t want to cause a scene.

 Society fails women through rape culture every day.
 I am one of those women.
-Educate and help everyone persevere.
+And the statistics are far worse for women of color, members of the LQBTQ community and those with disabilities.
+Educate, hold criminals accountable and help everyone persevere.
 Because when one group is oppressed, we all are.